 - Highly skilled Investigators,

 - Timely completion of clinical trials, and

 Despite its good standing in clinical research, India needs to utilize a significant part of its potential to conduct clinical trials.

-There was a time when Indian regulatory was bringing drastic changes with concerns for those wishing to conduct clinical trials.
-Not any more.
-With rules clarified, processes smooth-lined, India has prepared itself for the next phase of clinical research growth.
+There was a time when Indian regulations were bringing drastic changes with concerns for those wishing to conduct clinical trials.
+Not anymore.
+With rules clarified and processes smooth-lined, India has prepared itself for the next phase of clinical research growth.

 Let’s have a look at current regulatory requirements for conducting clinical trials in India.

 - In-country sponsor/representation is required

 The Central Drugs Standard Control Organization (CDSCO) is the National Regulatory Authority in India.
 Its equivalent counterparts elsewhere include

 - The United States Food and Drug Administration (US FDA),

 - Health Canada (HC) and the